 - Hive Execution Service (This service supplies the HiveServer2 role only.)

 - Hue

 - Kafka

 - Spark 2

 - Oozie (only when Hue is available, and is a requirement for Hue)

 - YARN

 - HDFS

-- Stub DFS (Stub DFS replaces Core Settings and requires the Storage Operations role.)

 - 8. If you have enabled Kerberos authentication on the Base cluster, you must also enable Kerberos on the Compute cluster.